 Writing needs planning, whether it’s an email to a friend or a more complex formal letter.
 It is especially important to have a writing plan when it comes to exams or writing for university or college.

-It is a fact that the majority of students who take Cambridge First and a surprising number of those who who take Cambridge Advanced rely on the “double copy” method.
+It is unfortunately a fact that the majority of students who take Cambridge First and a surprising number of those who take Cambridge Advanced rely on the “double copy” method.

 This is the double copy method in action!

 They look the same because they are the same!

 Now there is absolutely nothing wrong with this if you want to write 800 words for an exam that asks for under 400 or a thousand words for an Advanced exam that requires 500 or so words.